 This plan covers mental health care and treatment for substance use disorder.
 This plan will also cover alcohol and drug services from a state-approved treatment program.
+You must also get these services in the lowest cost type of setting that can give you the care you need.
+When medically appropriate, services may be provided in your home.
 This plan will comply with federal mental health parity requirements.
-Please call Customer Service for help in finding a physician approved to provide these services.
+Outpatient therapeutic visits can include real-time visits with your doctor or other provider via telephone, online chat or text, or other electronic methods (virtual care).
+Please call customer service for help in finding a physician approved to provide these services.